 The magic is in the heddle.
 It has 3 functions: makes the shed, establishes the sett (number of warp ends per inch [epi]), and beats in the weft.

 Notice that the heddle has slots and holes.
-These do the work of the heddles found in table or floor looms.
+These heddles do exact work as the heddles found in a table or floor loom.
 The heddle rests in the notches on the loom frame.
 There are three positions: Up, Neutral, Down.

 Warping the Rigid Heddle Loom